-From April 2020 our broadcasts are encoded with Comb Stereo!
+Since April 2020 our broadcasts have been encoded with Comb Stereo.

 Before you read on, if you are currently listening to us, start a recording if possible so you can decode the stereo version later!

 Comb Stereo is an analogue stereo standard we have designed and programmed for sending stereo information over a mono only medium (like Shortwave).